-Just as you wouldn’t want to build a house without studying how houses are built, you don’t want to start writing a novella if you’ve never carefully read one.
+Just as you wouldn’t want to build a house without studying blueprints and walking through a similar home, you don’t want to start writing a novella if you’ve never carefully read one.
 Paying attention to the narrative and stylistic choices, structure, and pacing in other novellas will help you craft your own.

 2. Outline key scenes

 Then you’ll want to develop your plot.
-Choose a setting for each, note who is involved, and the outcome of each event.
-Then map out your key scenes from beginning to end.
-Once you know the full arc of your story, you can write each scene in a way that advances the plot.
+Choose a setting for each plot point, note who is involved and the outcome of each event.
+Then map out your critical scenes from beginning to end.
+Once you know the entire arc of your story, you can write each scene in a way that advances the plot.

 3. Choose a point of view

 There are three primary points of view used in fiction writing.
 First, decide which kind of narration makes the most sense for your novella, and then stick to it.

 Many stories are told in first-person perspective (using I or my) because it creates a powerful and personal connection with the character telling the story.

 The second-person point of view (using you) is not very common in fiction, but it can be effective for certain tales.

 The third-person perspective (using he, she, or they) gives an all-powerful narrator outside the story complete access to the characters’ lives and minds, so it’s a prevalent choice.

 Most compelling stories involve a character arc where the protagonist (the main character) undergoes an emotional journey or transformation.
 Before you begin your novella, you will want to decide where your characters will end up (what they will learn, how they will change).
 Is this a story of triumph, revenge, courage, discovery, reward, or loss?